 Note: You don’t need advanced knowledge of web development to follow this tutorial, but some familiarity with HTML and CSS won’t hurt.

-The rest of this tutorial assumes you know the basics of the following topics:
+You should know the basics of the following topics, though:

-- Python graphing libraries such as Plotly, Bokeh, or Matplotlib
+- Python graphing libraries such as Plotly, Bokeh, and Matplotlib

 - HTML and the structure of an HTML file